averagehuman/learn-italian-notes/content/posts/cucina/focaccia-con-olive-verdi-e-rosmarino/index.md

 ## Mix (autolyse)

 - the poolish
-- 1 cup of semolina flour
+- 1 cup of semolina flour (120g/4.2oz)
-- 2 cups of strong bread flour
+- 2 cups of strong bread flour (240g/8.4oz)
-- 1 teaspoon of dried yeast
+- 1 level teaspoon of dried yeast
 - 1.5 cups of water (approx.)

 Mix everything together roughly with a fork or spoon.
 Use enough water to bring it together.
 Leave for half an hour.